 Actor

-A system-level, digital ‘proxy’ for either a (human) Participant (or their delegate) interacting with a system or a (non-human) in-system process or other agent.
+A human or a system-level, digital ‘proxy’ for either a (human) Participant (or their delegate) interacting with a system or a (non-human) in-system process or other agent.

 Audit Controls

 Processes designed to provide reasonable assurance regarding the effectiveness and efficiency of operations and compliance with applicable policies, laws, and regulations.